joellen/testacious/source/_posts/diffusing.md

 1.  *Know* your developer environment.

 	Rails? .Net?
 Go to code school and learn the basics.
-Knowin how an app is built can help you find common issues. _(Ever missed a route?)_
+Knowing how an app is built can help you find common issues.

 1. Give *insightful feedback* on mockups and prototypes.

-	Understand the malleable parts that can be iterated on vs. the backbone of the design.
+	Distinguish between the malleable parts that can be iterated on and the backbone of the design.
 Nitpicky feedback in early stages is not helpful.

 1. Understand *the goals* of your business.